HIV and Weight Loss

 Weight loss in people with HIV has many possible causes.
 If you lose weight fast, it may be because you have another infection along with HIV.
 This type of illness is called an opportunistic infection.

 Gradual weight loss may be due to problems with nutrition.
-You may lose weight if you cannot eat enough food or if your body cannot absorb all the nutrients from the food you eat.
+You may lose weight if you can't eat enough food or if your body can't absorb all the nutrients from the food you eat.

 You may not feel like eating because you are sick to your stomach or food just doesn't appeal to you.
 HIV itself or HIV medicines can cause you to feel this way.